appdotnet/api-spec/content/docs/meta/annotations.md

 ### Annotations in App.net objects

-All objects that support annotations (User, Post, Channel, Message) have an `annotations` field which will contain a list of individual annotation objects if they are present.
+All objects that support annotations (User, Post, Channel, Message, File) have an `annotations` field which will contain a list of individual annotation objects if they are present.

 #### Example: annotations field in a Post